Skip to product information

 Sale Sold out

-This event is also part of the Horizon Europe/UKRI Innovate Horizon Europe Guarantee – funded project Cartography of the Political Novel in Europe (CAPONEU).
-CAPONEU sets out to examine how people in different national and cultural contexts engage with contemporary political issues and thereby have their share in shaping European societies and politics in the 21st century.
+This event is held in collaboration with The Centre for Applied Philosophy, Politics and Ethics (CAPPE) at the University of Brighton, which works across the globe to understand the major issues of the day.
+It is part of the Cartography of the Political Novel in Europe (CAPONEU) project, which sets out to examine how people in different national and cultural contexts engage with contemporary political issues and thereby have their share in shaping European societies and politics in the 21st century.
 CAPONEU brings together an interdisciplinary research team that seeks not only to unpack the rich literary heritage of the 20th century but also to make the political novel experiences relevant to our present.
+CAPONEU is co-funded by UK Research and Innovation (UKRI) under the UK government's Horizon Europe funding guarantee.

 View full details